Darxo/Hardened/README.md

 - Distance text in rumors and contracts now display the tile distance range in brackets
 - Display the current XP Multiplier of the viewed character when hovering over the Experience bar
 - World Parties with champions will display an orange skull on top of their socket
+- Display price multiplier from relation in factions & relations screen
+- Add 3 new settings or displaying exact relation, morale and renown values after the respective state term
 - Peasants and Caravans on the world map display a banner
 - Add new setting for displaying non-settlement location names of nearby locations (Lairs, Unique Locations, Attached Locations)
 - Brothers that "die" outside of combat (e.g. Events) will now always transfer their equipment into your stash